a-sayu/NotasFaculdade/2025_Anotações/IC/IC_Leitura_Duvidas.md

-Evaluating large language models trained on code -> real Code generation from natural language with large language models - dubious Large lnaguage models for code generation: A systematic review - dubious A empirical study on the effectiveness of large language models for code generation - dubious A compregensive survey on large language models for software engineering - dubious
+Evaluating large language models trained on code -> real Code generation from natural language with large language models - dubious Large language models for code generation: A systematic review - dubious A empirical study on the effectiveness of large language models for code generation - dubious A compregensive survey on large language models for software engineering - dubious